International Restart a Heart Day – 16 October 2021

 Restart a Heart Day is a global initiative developed by the European Resuscitation Council, launched in 2013, to raise awareness of the importance of teaching members of the public how to help restart the heart of someone who has suffered a cardiac arrest.

 Over 30,000 people suffer a cardiac arrest out of hospital in the UK every year.
 Currently, less than one in 10 survive.
 The earlier a patient can receive CPR and a shock from a defibrillator, the greater their chance of survival.
 Bystander CPR increases survival by two to three times; however, it is only delivered in one in five incidents.
 If we achieved the same survival rates as countries like Norway (25%) – an additional 100 lives could be saved every week, the equivalent of approximately 5,000 every year.
 We know that the major difference is widespread training in CPR.
-That’s why we really hope you can organise an event to support Restart a Heart Day 2019 on or around 16 October 2019.
+That’s why we really hope you can organise an event to support.
+This year Restart a Heart Day is taking place on 16th October.

 You can also download and print a letter version of the information for the event by clicking here.